-All those whose effective dates of employment are subsequent to August 28, 1973, including those with prior long-call reserve teacher experience, will be assigned seniority numbers using the following priorities in the order in which they are listed:
+All those whose effective dates of employment are subsequent to August 28, 1973, including those with prior long-call reserve teacher experience^{}, will be assigned seniority numbers using the following priorities in the order in which they are listed:

 - a.
 Effective date of employment; - b.
-Date the contract, signed by the teacher, was received in the Division of Human Resources. - a.
+Date the contract, signed by the teacher, was received in the Division of Human Resources. - c.
 Time (hour and minute) the contract, signed by the teacher, was received in the Division of Human Resources.

-1 At least twenty (20) consecutive days in the same assignment and without a 60 day break in employment.
+[At least twenty (20) consecutive days in the same assignment and without a 60 day break in employment.]

 SCHEDULE "A" TEACHER SALARY EFF.
-JULY 1, 2009 - JUNE 30 2011
+JULY 1, 2011- JUNE 30 2012